Jane Cheung, R.TCMP

 Frederic Cheung, R.TCMP

-Frederic did two years of studies to become a nurse before deciding to commit fully to studies in TCM and acupuncture in 1995 at the Institute of Chinese Medicine and Acupuncture of Canada.
+Frederic studied for two years in a nursing program before deciding to commit fully to studies in TCM and acupuncture in 1995 at the Institute of Chinese Medicine and Acupuncture of Canada.
 In 1999, he graduated and started working full time under his teacher Prof. Cedric Cheung at the Institute in London, Ontario.
 For 13 years, Frederic gained priceless experience treating patients seven days a week.
 His teacher remarked often enough how experience gained in clinical practice is not taught in books.
 In addition, Frederic learned about the "healing heart" from his teacher, which is the understanding of how the healing of the patient comes from within and that a true doctor must treat patients with sincerity, compassion and devotion.

 In 2007, Frederic took and passed the International Acupuncture Examination in Beijing, China.